 About Caseville Harbor

-The Sandpoint Webcam provides a single view of Lake Huron out on Sand Point.
-It’s a great spot to check on the local lake conditions of Saginaw Bay and Lake Huron
+The Sandpoint Webcam provides a single view of Lake Huron on Sand Point.
+It’s a great spot to check on the local lake conditions of Saginaw Bay and Lake Huron.

 It is also a Weather Underground station for local weather updates.
 Download the Weather Underground App on your Smartphone for forecasts and updates.